Tall Grass & Weeds Facts at a Glance

 * If the occupant still has not complied, a County contractor will be assigned to cut the grass.
 It usually takes three to four days to fit the job into the contractor's schedule.

 * Once the job is completed, the full cost of the work plus administrative fees regarding the complaint are charged to the property owner and a tax lien is placed on the property.
 The cost to the violator for non-compliance is usually between $150 for a townhome lot to over $600 for a single-family home with a larger lot.

 * If any other violations occur on the property in the same growing season, the 14 day compliance period is not given.
 The property is just mowed again and an additional lien is placed.

 Could there be a Reason your Neighbor hasn't Mowed?

-Neighbors don't always talk to other neighbors, but a little awareness of your neighbor's situation may go a long way toward that sense of community and the appearance of your neighborhood.
-Neighborhood Services has seen quite a few cases where serious family illness or physical limitations and inability to pay someone to mow the lawn are the reasons for neglect of the lawn.
+Neighbors don't always talk to other neighbors, but a little awareness of your neighbor's situation may go a long way toward a positive sense of community and the appearance of your neighborhood could very well benefit.
+Neighborhood Services is aware of many cases where serious family illness or physical limitations and inability to pay someone to mow the lawn are the reasons for neglect of the lawn.
 Think about the home where a spouse is on military assignment or where elderly neighbors cannot push a mower anymore.
 Look out for your neighbors and offer to mow their grass; arrange for other neighbors to take turns mowing, too.
-Neighbors helping each other will maintain appearance and the sense of community.
+Neighbors helping each other will maintain appearance and foster a positive sense of community.

-If the residential property is more than two acres, weeds more than 12 inches in height are not permitted within 150 feet of the edge of state-maintained road pavement or within 200 feet of another property's dwelling.
+If the residential property is more than two acres, weeds more than 12 inches in height are not permitted within 150 feet of the edge of state-maintained roads or within 200 feet of another property's dwelling.
 (This does not apply to land zoned for, and in, active farming operation.)